Bahay na Pula: History

 The Imperial Japanese Army looted numerous households in the area.
-Women, who numbered more than a hundred and came from the local provinces of Bulacan and Pampanga, were ordered to carry provisions and loot to the Red House, which Japanese troops were using as a garrison.
-Once they arrived, they were sexually enslaved at the Red House.
-Several of the girls were eight and nine years of age.
-One woman Lola Honor, a prepubescent girl at the time was stabbed by a bayonet in her thigh when she refused the advances of a soldier.
+Women from Pampanga and neighbouring Bulacan, who numbered more than a hundred, were made to carry provisions and spoils to Japanese troops quartered at Bahay na Pula.
+Once they arrived, the women were sexually enslaved, as were girls aged eight and nine years.
+One woman, nicknamed Lola Honor, was a prepubescent girl who was stabbed by a bayonet in her thigh for refusing the advances of a soldier.
 Documented reports have shown various human rights violations.

-Most of the survivors have changed residences due to the memories of the Japanese occupation in the area and the atrocities committed by the Imperial Japanese Army.
-In 1997, "The Malaya Lolas" (The Free Grandmothers), an organization of women fighting for their rights and compensation for the losses from the war, was established in Pampanga.
-The Asian Women's Fund, created by the Japanese government and funded by Japanese citizen donations to distribute monetary compensation to comfort women, did not provide compensation to the women who were sexual enslaved at the Red House.
-According to Asian Women's Fund, the victims were not defined as comfort women, as they were not held or abused over an extended period.
-The Filipino survivors demand that the Japanese government take legal responsibility by making a public apology that will explicitly acknowledge the sexual violence committed against the women, and providing compensation to the victims.
+Most of the survivors have left the wider region due to trauma from the occupation and atrocities committed by the Imperial Japanese Army.
+In 1997, The Malaya Lolas (“Free Grandmothers”), an organization of women fighting for their rights and compensation for the losses from the war, was established in Pampanga.
+The Asian Women's Fund, created by the Japanese government and funded by Japanese citizens donations to distribute monetary compensation to comfort women, did not provide compensation to the women sexually enslaved at Bahay na Pula.
+According to the Asian Women's Fund, the victims were not defined as comfort women as they were not held or abused over an extended period.
+Filipino survivors demanded the Japanese government take legal responsibility by making a public apology explicitly acknowledging the sexual violence committed against them, and providing them compensation.

-In 2014, the Supreme Court of the Philippines denied the motion for reconsideration filed by Malaya Lola, who wanted to declare the Philippine government guilty of grave abuse of discretion for refusing to support their claims against the Japanese army for war crimes and crimes against humanity.
+In 2014, the Supreme Court of the Philippines denied the motion for reconsideration filed by the Malaya Lolas, who wanted to sue the Philippine government for grave abuse of discretion for refusing to support claims against the Japanese state for war crimes and crimes against humanity.